 The plan in Physics leads to the bachelor of science degree at the undergraduate level.
 Our location and the connections our faculty have with National Aeronautics and Space Administration (NASA) and allied aerospace industry allow UHCL to offer students unique research opportunities.
-In addition to our Physics B.S., we also offer a sub-plan in Engineering Physics, specifically designed for students interested in pursuing a career in engineering.
+In addition to our Physics B.S., we also offer a sub-plans in Engineering Physics and Computational Physics.
 The Houston-Galveston area is a thriving center for many science-intensive industries, from aerospace to petrochemical; thus, the demand for professionals with knowledge of physics is high.
 Local industries in Houston provide a huge potential to employ individuals with a B.S. in Physics, in addition to the increasing demand for physics teachers in high schools.

 This demand is also expected to grow dramatically over the next decade.
 An undergraduate degree in Physics would enable the students to progress into graduate programs in Physics, Astronomy or Engineering.
 Students may select electives in areas of particular interest.
 Physics is a very broad discipline, which can lead to a variety of career options.
-UHCL Physics program provides several areas where students can develop a degree plan to support their specific career goals.
-Some of these focus areas include: Geophysics, Biophysics, Space Physics, Computational Physics, Mathematical Physics, Materials Science, Physics Education, Premedical and Prelaw.
-Courses needed to support these focus areas are chosen in consultation with a physics advisor and faculty member from a different program
+UHCL Physics program allows for several areas where students can develop a degree plan to support their specific career goals.
+Some of these areas include: Geophysics, Biophysics, Space Physics, Mathematical Physics, Materials Science, Physics Education, Premedical and Prelaw.
+Courses needed to support these focus areas are chosen in consultation with a physics advisor and faculty member from a different program.

 The graduate plan in Physics leads to the master of science degree at UHCL.
 The goal of this program is to prepare students for Ph.D. level work and advanced research in Physics and Astronomy.
 This program also serves to expand the knowledge base of practicing engineers.
 Students in this program gain better problem-solving abilities as well as increased knowledge of several aspects of Physics and Astronomy.
 The physics program provides students with a deeper understanding of the essential science used in many of the engineering disciplines and in the space industry.